 Brian - I've had the pleasure of meeting Fiona and Cheyne this year at the Portland Hot Sauce Expo and at Chiliefest in Western Massachusetts.
 They are wonderful people and a delicious range of sauces.
-You can try Fraktured hot sauces in the Craft Hot Sauce Club and on our online store.
-Thanks for sharing your Craft Hot Sauce profile Fiona and Cheyne!
+You can try Fraktured hot sauces in the Craft Hot Sauce Shop.
+Thanks for sharing your story Fiona and Cheyne!

 Our hot sauce journey was long in the making.
 The Geverd family had been playing with hot sauce recipes for a few years with the idea of someday producing commercially.
 The stars aligned when the family bought an old German farmhouse that came with a sizable acreage that had been used for conventional ag.
 Around the same time Cheyne Geverd made a decision to pivot his career from doing geological work for oil companies overseas to being a farmer.
 He took seasonal jobs with local produce farms to learn the skills, and at one of these farms met Fiona Palumbo, his eventual partner, whose background also included cooking and (very small scale) hot sauce making.

 Pa Geverd had been trialing several production methods, and we settled on the long-aged mash style of sauce.
 The primary advantage of this method is that the harvested peppers can be made shelf-stable right away as mash, which can then be pulled as needed for the production of the final sauces.
 The other really big selling point of the aged mash is the TREMENDOUS FLAVOR!
 The fermentation process breaks down the fruit and brings out deep and savory flavors that can’t be achieved any other way.
 With this method, there is also no need for additional gums or thickeners or artificial flavoring.